michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 * "Asymmetric Information and Review Systems: The Challenge of Digital Platforms", 2018, <i>Economic Analysis of the Digital Revolution</i> edited by J.J.
 Ganuza and G. Llobet

+* "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023, Management Science

 Teaching
 ======